tmhpfnr/camunda-docs-manual/content/webapps/cockpit/bpmn/dashboard.md

 To add additional columns to the details of the search results, click on the 'Add column' button and select the desired details in the drop down menu that appears.

-Furthermore, you can copy a link to the current search query to your clipboard by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-link"></i></button> button and you can save search queries to your local browser storage by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and inserting a name in the drop down menu that appears.
-You can then retrieve the search query by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and selecting the chosen name in the drop down menu.
+Furthermore, you can copy a link to the current search query to your clipboard by clicking on the <button class="btn btn-xs btn-default"><span class="glyphicon glyphicon-link"></span></button> button and you can save search queries to your local browser storage by clicking on the <button class="btn btn-xs btn-default"><span class="glyphicon glyphicon-floppy-disk"></span><span class="caret"></span></button> button and inserting a name in the drop down menu that appears.
+You can then retrieve the search query by clicking on the <button class="btn btn-xs btn-default"><span class="glyphicon glyphicon-floppy-disk"></span><span class="caret"></span></button> button and selecting the chosen name in the drop down menu.

 You can always either search for process instances or for incidents.
 When you add a parameter for an incident search, you can not add a second parameter which would search for a process instance and vice versa.